 The SANDMARC Carbon Grip would be a great option for SCUBA diving or for anyone looking for a light(ish) means of securing a GoPro (because holding a GoPro in just your hand isn't the greatest way to capture footage (seriously, it's basically like you are required to have some sort of stick to use a GoPro effectively).

-Disclosure: This page contains affiliate links.
-This means that at no additional cost to you, I may receive small commissions for purchases made via these links.
-I received these products at no cost from the manufacturer but was under no obligation to write a review.
-This helps keep the site up and running.
-Thank you for your support!
+Disclosure: I received a complimentary sample of these products for feedback purposes, but I was under no obligation to write a review.
+This page contains affiliate links which means at no additional cost to you, I may receive small commissions for purchases made via these links.
+This helps keep the site up and running – thank you for your support!